-Biodiversity is used to define the sum of genes, species and ecosystems that exist at all levels of biological organization.
-Explore in detail about biodiversity and its types right here with biodiversity and conservation notes at BYJU’S.
+Biodiversity refers to a variety of plant and animal life on earth.
+Explore in detail about biodiversity and its types along with biodiversity and conservation notes at BYJU’S.

-- Genetic diversity – a single species may show high diversity at the genetic level over its distributional range.
-Example – the genetic variation shown by Rauwolfia vomitoria (medicinal plant)
+- Genetic diversity – It refers to the total number of genes in the genetic makeup of a species.
+For eg., the genetic variation shown by Rauwolfia vomitoria (medicinal plant)

-- Species diversity – diversity observed at the species level.
+- Species diversity – It represents the number of species found in an ecological community.
 Example – Western ghat has a greater amphibian species compared to Eastern ghats

-- Ecological diversity – greater diversity observed at the ecosystem level in India compared to that in Norway with its deserts, mangroves, rain forests etc.
+- Ecological diversity – Greater diversity observed at the ecosystem level in a particular area with its deserts, mangroves, rain forests etc.

 Patterns Of Biodiversity

-2. Species-Area relationships – The relation between species richness and area for a wide variety of taxa turns out to be a rectangular hyperbola.
+The graph between species richness and area for a variety of taxa is a rectangular hyperbola.
 The diagram depicts the same.

 On a logarithmic scale, the relationship is a straight line described by the equation